 I push my duffle further under the seat with my foot as I shift my gaze in Sylvia’s direction.
 “Are you giving this to me?”

 “Well, you can’t do that, my dear.”
 I point.
 “It has five leaves.
 It’ll bring you lots and lots of luck.”

 She does a full-body headshake, as only kids can do.
 “Five leaves don’t bring luck, silly.
 They bring love, and you need love.”

 Her words suck the breath from my chest.
 She’s right, I could use some love today.
 “I dunno what to say.”
 My jaw wobbles as I speak.

 “Take it.”
-Silvia’s mother says, smiling at me.
+Sylvia’s mother says, smiling at me.
 “She’s passionate about sharing, and she doesn’t give up.
 Trust me, she won’t leave until you take it.”

 “Well, all right then.”
 I take the intertwined clovers, careful not to let them separate.
 “You’re very kind.”

 “Do you live close to here?”
-Silvia asks.
+Sylvia asks.